Holistic and Natural Treatment for Neurodermatitis

 - Intensive care with hemp seed oil or coconut oil

-- Relaxation exercises before going to bed
+- Relaxation exercises before bedtime

-- Prefer natural fibers: organic cotton, bamboo, linen, silk
+- Prefer natural fibers: Organic cotton, bamboo, linen, silk

 - Detergent: Hypoallergenic, fragrance-free, phosphate-free

-- Double rinse: Completely removes detergent residues
+- Rinse twice: Completely removes detergent residues

 - Air drying: Protects fibers and avoids heat stress